Skip to content

 #4.
 Corsair K70 RGB Pro (Best Full-Size Wired)

 At $160, the K70 RGB Pro is the full-size pick.
 It’s wired with an 8,000 Hz polling rate and Cherry MX switch options including Red, Brown, Blue, Silent Red, and Speed Silver.
-We tested the Cherry MX Red version.
+The Cherry MX Red version is the most popular for gaming.

 The aluminum frame feels tank-like.
 This thing won’t flex or wobble during intense sessions.
 PBT doubleshot keycaps are thick but still let plenty of RGB through.
 Cable routing channels on the bottom keep your desk tidy.